JeremyEffinger/gilded-rose-typescript/README.md

-If you want to get cracking on the JavaScript source then do this:
+If you want to get cracking on the typescript source then do this:

-    git clone git@github.com:guyroyse/gilded-rose-javascript.git
+    git clone git@github.com:JeremyEffinger/gilded-rose-typescript.git

 Hi and welcome to team Gilded Rose.